 Bonjour, and welcome to Paris Discovery Guide!

-I've been spending time in Paris ever since I arrived on an unusually cold December morning for what I thought would be a 4-week visit.
-I was a 20-year old student with a minimalist student budget, and it was my first ever trip as a solo traveler.
+I've been spending time in Paris ever since I arrived on an unusually cold December morning for what I thought would be a 4-week stay.
+I was a 20-year old student with a minimalist budget and approval from my university for doing an "independent study" to get final four credits needed for graduation.

 Top photo: Notre Dame Cathedral, photographed during a boat ride down the Seine River, (c) Paris Discovery Guide®